This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 The use of bear-resistant canisters is required for overnight users in the Eastern High Peaks Wilderness, and recommended throughout the Adirondacks, between April 1 and November 30.
 All food, toiletries and garbage must be stored in bear-resistant canisters.

 Snowshoes or skis can prevent injuries and eases travel in heavy snow.
 Ice crampons should be carried for use on icy trails and mountaintops and other exposed areas.
 Wear layers of wool and fleece (NOT COTTON!), a winter hat, gloves or mittens, wind/rain resistant outer wear, and winter boots.
 Carry a day pack complete with ice axe, plenty of food and water, extra clothing, map and compass, first-aid kit, flashlight/headlamp, sun glasses, sun-block protection, ensolite pads, a stove and extra fuel, and bivy sack or space blankets.

 Check the weather before entering the woods and be aware of weather conditions at all times — if weather worsens, head out of the woods.

 Fire Danger: LOW

-Saturday Night: Mostly cloudy and breezy, with a low around 1.
+Saturday Night: Mostly clear, with a low around 29.